 Sony FE 20mm F1.8

-You’ll get top-tier sharpness, a robust build, fast autofocus and great low light performance.
-It may, to be frank, be a bit to expensive for beginners, however.
+You’ll get top-tier sharpness, a robust build, fast autofocus and great low-light performance.

 Sony FE 50mm F1.8

 The Sony FE 50mm F1.8 is an excellent low-budget lens for any a7iii shooter.
 It’s known as the brand’s “nifty fifty” (cheap 50mm prime lens) and it performs spectacularly.

 Expect razor sharp images, quick autofocus, and a bright max aperture.

 If you’re looking to buy your first prime lens for your Sony camera, make it the 50mm F1.8.
 It’s very, very budget friendly.

 I’ve actually owned this lens for about a year (came with my camera) and yet I still haven’t reviewed it.
 It’s been a great (and budget-friendly) lens though, so expect a review soon!

 Finally, if you’re looking to capture tighter photos (like portraits), consider the Sony 85mm F1.8.